Eda Erdem: Personal life

 She is married with Erdem Dündar since 2011.
 Her husband's name is same with her maiden's surname: "Erdem", and she uses both surnames together: "Erdem Dündar", so she bears her husband's name and surname on her jersey.

 She also has a maritime badge and is a ship captain.

+Her family roots trace back to the town of Rožaje in Montenegro.
+Her family, originally surnamed Murić, emigrated from Montenegro to Istanbul in 1969 and settled in the Beşyüzevler neighborhood, which is known for its large Bosniak diaspora community.
+Her father Isljam was born in the village of Klanac, while her mother Suljka (née Grlić) is from Paučina.